Attacking Email Services

 Next Steps

 As we've seen, email attacks can lead to sensitive data disclosure through direct access to a user's inbox or by combining a misconfiguration with a convincing phishing email.
 There are other ways to attack email services that can be very effective as well.
-A few Hack The Box boxes demonstrate email attacks, such as Rabbit, which deals with brute-forcing Outlook Web Access (OWA) and then sending a document with a malicious macro to phish a user, SneakyMailer which has elements of phishing and enumerating a user's inbox using Netcat and an IMAP client, and Reel which dealt with brute-forcing SMTP users and phishing with a malicious RTF file.
+A few Hack The Box boxes demonstrate email attacks, such as Rabbitarrow-up-right, which deals with brute-forcing Outlook Web Access (OWA) and then sending a document with a malicious macro to phish a user, SneakyMailerarrow-up-right which has elements of phishing and enumerating a user's inbox using Netcat and an IMAP client, and Reelarrow-up-right which dealt with brute-forcing SMTP users and phishing with a malicious RTF file.

 It's worth playing these boxes, or at least watching the Ippsec video or reading a walkthrough to see examples of these attacks in action.
 This goes for any attack demonstrated in this module (or others).
-The site ippsec.rocks can be used to search for common terms and will show which HTB boxes these appear in, which will reveal a wealth of targets to practice against.
+The site ippsec.rocksarrow-up-right can be used to search for common terms and will show which HTB boxes these appear in, which will reveal a wealth of targets to practice against.

 Last updated